ComfyTavern/comfytavern/docs/guides/custom-node-development.en.md

   // ...
 Other node definitions
 ];
 ```
-Add the `MyCustomNodes` directory to the scan path of `NodeLoader.ts` (if needed).
+Ensure that a path like `plugins/nodes/MyCustomNodes/` aligns with the `customNodePaths` configuration in [`config.json`](config.json:1) (or simply use the default `plugins/nodes/` directory).
 After restarting the system, this "String Reverse" node should appear under the "Text Processing" category in the frontend node panel.

 ## 8. Best Practices